 How do I use Contactless?

-Contactless is the easiest way to pay for your Airlink ticket.
+Contactless is the easiest way to pay for your Airlink or Skylink ticket.

 Just indicate to the driver that you’d like to pay with contactless, and ask for the ticket you want.